Prince Harry a no-show on first day of court showdown with British tabloid publisher

 Harry's fury at the U.K. press — and sometimes at his own royal relatives for what he sees as their collusion with the media — runs through his memoir, “Spare,” and interviews conducted by Oprah Winfrey and others.
 His claims will face a tough audience in court when he is cross-examined by Mirror Group's attorney.

-The opening statements mark the second phase of a trial in which Harry and three others have accused the Mirror of phone hacking and unlawful information gathering.
+The opening statements marked the second phase of a trial by Harry and three others that alleged privacy violations.

 In the first part, Sherborne, who represents Harry and the other claimants, including two actors from the soap opera “Coronation Street," said the unlawful acts were “widespread and habitual” at the Daily Mirror, Sunday Mirror and Sunday People, and carried out on “an industrial scale.”